1994 Bophuthatswana crisis: Amnesty hearing

 The police officer, Ontlametse Bernstein Menyatsoe was not charged with murder.
 He applied for amnesty to the Truth and Reconciliation Commission (TRC), on the grounds that the killings were politically motivated.
 The application was opposed by the families of Wolfaardt, Uys and Fourie.
 At the hearing in August 1999, Menyatsoe was cross-examined by AWB leader Eugene Terre'Blanche.
-Menyatsoe stated that his emotions were raised by his seeing a wounded mother, who had been shot when the AWB had fired from their vehicles into a nearby crowd.
+Menyatsoe stated that his emotions were raised by him witnessing a wounded mother, who had been shot when the AWB had fired from their vehicles into a nearby crowd.
 According to other journalists dozens of paramilitaries had been firing into traditional houses along the road out of Bophuthatswana.
 Terre'Blanche pointed out that the three soldiers were wounded by the time Menyatsoe shot them, and that they no longer posed any threat.
 Menyatsoe said that he acted on his own initiative because of the absence of a commanding officer.

 Menyatsoe was granted amnesty by the TRC.